Algebraic Semantics for Relative Truth, Awareness, and Possibility: Introduction

-Going back to our propositions $p$ and $q$, from example \ref{ex:RBA}, $f^K$ represents the state of affairs in which an agent who is aware of quantum computers (i.e., is aware of $q$) is necessarily uncertain about the security of the protocol (i.e., does not know $p$).
+Going back to our propositions $p$ and $q$, $f^K$ represents the epistemic state of affairs such that, if the agent is aware of quantum computers (i.e., is aware of $q$) then she is necessarily uncertain about the security of the protocol (i.e., does not know $p$).
 This is because the two elements resolving the truth of $p$ and representing awareness of $q$, namely, $X_R$ and $Y_R$, are known only at the bottom element.
-Conversely, an agent who is unaware of $q$ may be certain of $\neg p$; this is represented by $Z_B$.
+Conversely, if the agent who is unaware of $q$, she may be certain of $\neg p$; this is represented by $Z_B$.

 \end{ex}